status-im/nim-chronicles/README.md

 You can use the `chronicles_enabled_topics` option to specify the list of topics for which the logging statements should produce output.
-All other logging statements will be erased from the final code at compile time.
+All other logging statements will be erased at compile-time from the final code.
 When the list includes multiple topics, any of them is considered a match.

 > In both contexts, the list of topics is written as a comma or space-separated